 It’s Your Choice

 Spending half of the day being able to hear and the half not being able to hear will confuse your brain.
-However, if wearing your hearing aids all of the time becomes overwhelming, it is perfectly fine to take them off and give your ears a chance to recover.
-It is ultimately your choice when you want to wear them and when you don’t, but you should keep in mind that if wearing your hearing aids is beneficial for you in certain situations, then you should wear them.
+However, if wearing your hearing aids all of the time becomes overwhelming, it is perfectly acceptable to take them off and give your ears a chance to recover.
+It is ultimately your choice when you want to wear them and when you don’t, but you should keep in mind that if wearing your hearing aids is beneficial for you in certain situations, you should wear them.
 If wearing them doesn’t help you hear the sound better around you, by all means, take them out if you so choose.
 If conversations and sounds are worse while wearing your hearing aids, then you should take them off.
-If you continue to struggle with understanding the sounds around you after have worn your hearing aids for a long period of time, you should schedule an appointment with your audiologist so they can address your concerns.
+If you continue to struggle with understanding the sounds around you after have worn your hearing aids for a long time, you should schedule an appointment with your hearing specialist so they can address your concerns.